tsirysndr/freebsd-up/README.md

 freebsd-up init
 ```

-This creates a `freebsd-up.toml` file with default settings.
+This creates a `vmconfig.toml` file with default settings.
 Example
 configuration:

 ```toml